-M. Record of reasons for non-issuance-If the Commission determines that a certificate of approval should not be issued; the reasons for such determination shall be entered in its records and may include recommendations respecting the proposed construction, reconstruction, alteration, moving or demolition.
+M. Record of reasons for non-issuance-If the Commission determines that a certificate of approval should not be issued, the reasons for such determination shall be entered in its records and may include recommendations respecting the proposed construction, reconstruction, alteration, moving or demolition.

-§-229-97 Appeals.
+§229-97 Appeals.

-Appeals shall be taken to the Hillsborough Zoning Board of Adjustment by any owner of property wholly or partly within the Historic District and by any other person, agency or group if aggrieved by a ruling of the Historic District Commission.
+Appeals shall be taken to the Hillsborough Zoning Board of Adjustment by any owner of property wholly or partly within the Historic District and by any other person, agency or group if aggrieved by a ruling of the Historic District Commission within 30 days of such ruling pursuant to RSA 676:5.
 The Board of Adjustment shall hear and act upon such appeals within the periods of time prescribed by New Hampshire statute.

-§-229-98 Enforcement.- See section 229-60
+§229-98 Enforcement. - See section 229-60

-229-99 Compatibility-
+§229-99 Compatibility-